-- 1. Travel to and from the United States Passenger service by a U.S. flag air carrier will not be considered available when the travel is between a gateway airport in the United States and a gateway airport abroad and the gateway airport abroad is: - a.
-The traveler's origin or destination airport, and the use of the U.S. flag air carrier service would extend the time in a travel status, including delay at origin and accelerated arrival at destination, by at least 24 hours more than the travel by foreign air carrier; - b.
-An interchange point, and the use of U.S. flag air carrier service would require the traveler to wait 6 hours or more to make connections at that point, or delayed departure from or accelerated arrival at the gateway airport in the U.S. would extend the time in a travel status by at least 6 hours more than travel by foreign air carrier. - 2.
-Travel between two points outside the United States For travel between two points outside the United States, U.S. flag air carrier service will not be considered to be reasonably available: - a.
-If travel by foreign air carrier would eliminate two or more aircraft changes in route; - b.
-Where one of the two points abroad is the gateway airport in route to or from the United States, if the use of a U.S. flag air carrier would extend the time in a travel status by at least 6 hours more than travel by a foreign air carrier, including accelerated arrival at the overseas destination or delayed departure from the overseas origin, as well as delay at the gateway airport or other interchange point abroad; or - c.
+1. Travel to and from the United States - Passenger service by a U.S. flag air carrier will not be considered available when the travel is between a gateway airport in the United States and a gateway airport abroad and the gateway airport abroad is:

+b.
+An interchange point, and the use of U.S. flag air carrier service would require the traveler to wait 6 hours or more to make connections at that point, or delayed departure from or accelerated arrival at the gateway airport in the U.S. would extend the time in a travel status by at least 6 hours more than travel by foreign air carrier.

+2. Travel between two points outside the United States - For travel between two points outside the United States, U.S. flag air carrier service will not be considered to be reasonably available:

+a.
+If travel by foreign air carrier would eliminate two or more aircraft changes in route;

+b.
+Where one of the two points abroad is the gateway airport in route to or from the United States, if the use of a U.S. flag air carrier would extend the time in a travel status by at least 6 hours more than travel by a foreign air carrier, including accelerated arrival at the overseas destination or delayed departure from the overseas origin, as well as delay at the gateway airport or other interchange point abroad; or c.
 Where the travel is not part of a trip to or from the United States, if the use of a U.S. flag air carrier would extend the time in a travel status by at least 6 hours more than travel by foreign air carrier including delay at origin, delay in route and accelerated arrival at destination.

-- 3. Short distance travel For all short distance travel, regardless of origin and destination, U.S. flag air carrier service will not be considered available when the elapsed travel time on a scheduled flight from origin to destination airport by foreign air carrier is 3 hours or less and service by U.S. flag air carrier would involve twice the travel time. - 4.
-Exemptions If an exemption is needed: - Complete the Foreign Travel Justification for Use of Non-U.S. Flag Carrier Form, located on the Office of Research website, indicating the reason for the exemption. - Attach a proposed itinerary of the trip. - Email documents to the Sponsored Research Accounting Services Accounting Coordinator assigned to your department for approval.
+3. Short distance travel - For all short distance travel, regardless of origin and destination, U.S. flag air carrier service will not be considered available when the elapsed travel time on a scheduled flight from origin to destination airport by foreign air carrier is 3 hours or less and service by U.S. flag air carrier would involve twice the travel time.

+4. Exemptions - If an exemption is needed:

+• Complete the Foreign Travel Justification for Use of Non-U.S. Flag Carrier Form, located on the Office of Research website, indicating the reason for the exemption.

+• Attach a proposed itinerary of the trip.

+• Email documents to the Sponsored Research Accounting Services Accounting Coordinator assigned to your department for approval.

-L. REQUIREMENTS FOR REIMBURSEMENT OF EXPENDITURES BY TRAVELERS WITH DISABILITIES
+LK.
+REQUIREMENTS FOR REIMBURSEMENT OF EXPENDITURES BY TRAVELERS WITH DISABILITIESPHYSICALLY HANDICAPPED TRAVELERS

-When a traveler with a documented accommodation for a disability incurs travel expenses in excess of those ordinarily authorized, and the excess travel expenses were incurred to permit the safe travel, those excess expenses will be reimbursed to the extent that they were reasonable and necessary.
+When a traveler with a documented accommodation for a disability physically handicapped traveler incurs travel expenses in excess of those ordinarily authorized, and the excess travel expenses were incurred to permit the safe travel of that handicapped traveler, those excess expenses will be reimbursed to the extent that they expenses were reasonable and necessary. for the safe travel of that individual.
 All such claims for reimbursement shall be submitted in accordance with the requirements of the Americans with Disabilities Act of 1990.

-M. WORKER'S COMPENSATION FOR INJURIES INCURRED DURING TRAVEL
+ML.
+WORKER'S COMPENSATION FOR INJURIES INCURRED DURING TRAVEL